Religious policy of the Mughals after Akbar: Aurangzeb

 Aurangzeb's religious policies are one of the most debated topic than those of other Mughal rulers.
 Some historians like Jadunath Sarkar consider his religious stand to be full of bigotry and religious intolerance, while others like Shibli Naumani describes it as a matter of political expediency.
 Satish Chandra explains it neutrally, while not going in the debate of "for" and "against".
 Some of the Aurangzeb's policy can be seen as a direct attack on Hindus while others could be seen as need of time.
 In the initial years of his reign, Aurangzeb floated the farmans which called for banning of practices like Jharokha Darshan; Tula Dan (weighing the Emperor against the gold and silver) which was started by Akbar.
-Though, Audrey Truschke believes that some of these shift were statesmanship.
 Also, later in life, he even recommended the weighing rites to his grandson Bidar Bakht.
 He also prohibited inscribing Khutba (Islamic verses) on coins and reimposed Jizya on non-Muslims which was abolished by Akbar.
 Aurangzeb also ordered all the newly built Temples to be destroyed while the older ones were prohibited from being repaired.
 He also ordered the governor of Gujarat to prohibit the Hindus from celebrating the festival like Holi and Diwali outside the Bazaars of Ahmedabad.
-These steps, except the last one, didn't affect Hindus directly.